What is Van der Waals equation?

 Gases where a = 0 but b ≠ 0

-For Van der Waals gases which has no intermolecular attraction (a = 0) but size effect considered (b ≠ 0).
+For Van der Waals gases which have no intermolecular attraction (a = 0) but size effect considered (b ≠ 0).

 Preal > Preal = nRT/(V − nb)